How to Reset Your Gut: Top 6 Strategies

 You can gain probiotics through fermented food sources such as yoghurt, sauerkraut, pickles, tempeh and kimchi.
 Some cheeses such as cheddar and mozzarella also contain probiotics.

-If these foods don’t tickle your pickle (excuse the pun) then taking a probiotic daily supplement can be incredibly beneficial for your gut health.
+If these foods don’t tickle your pickle (excuse the pun), then a daily probiotic supplement can be incredibly beneficial for your gut health.

-The Gut Co has created a range of products containing strains of live bacteria (probiotics) that help balance the microbiome.
+At The Gut Co, we have created a range of products containing strains of live bacteria (probiotics) that help balance the microbiome.

-Their signature product “Gut Care” includes a variety of clinically-tested ingredients including prebiotic fiber, yeast and live probiotics that nourish, diversify and rebalance the microbiome.
+Our signature product “Gut Care” includes a variety of clinically-tested ingredients, including prebiotic fibre, yeast and live probiotics that nourish, diversify and rebalance the microbiome.

-This product can reduce bloating, reduce diarrhoea and constipation and reduce excess gas by repopulating the good gut bacteria.
+This product can reduce bloating, diarrhoea and constipation, and excess gas by repopulating good gut bacteria.

 6) Move more

 Going for a walk after a meal for as little as 10 minutes can positively impact your gut digestive function.
-Physical activity increases blood flow to the muscles in the digestive system, which helps to move the food along.
+Physical activity increases blood flow to the digestive system's muscles, which helps move the food along.

-Exercise balances the gut by preventing the growth of bad bacteria and encouraging the body to make use of the good stuff by absorbing the nutrients in it.14
+Exercise balances the gut by preventing the growth of bad bacteria and encouraging the body to use the good stuff by absorbing its nutrients.14

 Final Thoughts